openbmc/openbmc/poky/documentation/dev-manual/start.rst

     someone else in the community needs them also.

-10. *Development Environment Summary:* Aside from the previous steps, some best practices exist within the Yocto Project development environment.
-Consider the following:
+10. *Development Environment Summary:* Aside from the previous steps, here are best practices within the Yocto Project development
+    environment:

     -  Use :ref:`overview-manual/development-environment:git` as the source control system.